IsmaelTerreno/superhero/README.md

 To give more info this app use Redux + Sagas to make calls and manage the state of the app.

+There is a live demo here: [https://superhero-music.web.app](https://superhero-music.web.app)

+You only need a spotify account to see your playlist and related tracks details :).